dchief1/ism-backend/README.md

 ## Features

 - User authentication and authorization.
-- Add, update, and delete products.
+- Add, update, delete, get a single and get all products.
-- Manage suppliers and purchase orders.
+- Contact us, user will be able to report any problems.
 - RESTful API for easy integration with other systems.

 <br>